OpenDevICON/opendevicon/docs/sampleScore.md

     # check for bet limits and side limits
     def check_side_bet_win(self, side_bet_type: str, winning_number: int) -> bool:
-        """
-        Checks the conditions for side bets are matched or not.
-        :param side_bet_type: side bet types can be one of this ["digits_match", "icon_logo1","icon_logo2"], defaults to ""
-        :type side_bet_type: str,optional
-        :param winning_number: winning number returned by random function
-        :type winning_number: int
-        :return: Returns true or false based on the side bet type and the winning number
-        :rtype: bool
-        """
         if side_bet_type == SIDE_BET_TYPES[0]:  # digits_match
             return winning_number % 11 == 0
         if side_bet_type == SIDE_BET_TYPES[1]:  # for icon logo1 ie for numbers having 1 zero in it